epistemex/transformation-matrix-js/readme.md

     // rotate, then translate
     m.rotateDeg(45).translate(100, 200);

-To synchronize a DOM element:
+To synchronize a DOM element you can either specify the DOM element in the constructor or synchronize manually (auto-detects browser prefix):

-    elem.style.transform = m.toCSS();  	// some browsers may need prefix
+    m.applyToElement( domElement );

 See documentation for full overview and usage.